webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 A Host candidate is listening directly on a local interface.
 This can either be UDP or TCP.

 #### mDNS
-A mDNS candidate is similar to a host candidate, but the IP address is obscured.
-Instead of informing the other side about your IP address, you give them a UUID.
+An mDNS candidate is similar to a host candidate, but the IP address is obscured.
+Instead of informing the other side about your IP address, you give them a UUID as the hostname.
 You then set-up a multicast listener, and respond if anyone requests the UUID you published.

 If you are in the same network as the agent, you can find each other via Multicast.
-If you aren't in the same network you will be unable to connect.
+If you aren't in the same network you will be unable to connect (unless the network administrator configured otherwise to allow Multicast packets to traverse).

 This is useful for privacy purposes.
-Before, a user could find out your local IP address via WebRTC, now they only get a random UUID.
+A user could find out your local IP address via WebRTC with a Host candidate (without even trying to connect to you), but with an mDNS candidate, now they only get a random UUID.

 #### Server Reflexive
 A Server Reflexive candidate is generated by doing a `STUN Binding Request` to a STUN Server.